sdiehl/wiwinwlh/tutorial.md

 Debugger
 --------

-Although its use is somewhat rare, GHCi has a builtin debugger.
+Although its use is somewhat rare, GHCi actually does have a builtin debugger.
 Debugging uncaught exceptions from bottoms or asynchronous exceptions is in similar style to debugging segfaults with gdb.

 ```haskell
 λ: :set -fbreak-on-exception